hydrargyrum/junkyard/README.md

 Assorted collection of random stuff

 - add-containers-in-hosts-file.sh: add docker container addresses in /etc/hosts, with the container names
+- find-termcap-name.zsh: for zsh, take a key as input, then print the corresponding termcap name
 - greasemonkey/round-prices.user.js: in greasemonkey/violentmonkey js, round numeric values on any web page, for example replace "9.99€" to "~10€"
 - greasemonkey/reddit-ignoreusers.user.js: in greasemonkey/violentmonkey js, hide topics created by some (configurable) users
 - howto-do-shellextension-with-qt: an old tutorial on how to implement windows shell extension in qt, for example to overlay icons in explorer.exe